 Now called ‘Ronette’s Bridge’ in her honour, it has long been divested of its original lumber carriage purpose and is used only by hikers.
 The trail also passes near the venerable old mill which doubled as the Packard Sawmill, its grounds nowadays a rally track whose office fans will recognise as Twin Peaks’ Sheriff Department.

-For a real taste of the show’s small-town charm, as well as the cherry pie and coffee beloved of its characters, head to this sleepy Seattle commuter town – home to the original ‘Double R’ Diner.
+For a real taste of the show’s small-town charm, as well as the cherry pie and coffee beloved of its characters, head to North Bend, the sleepy Seattle commuter town that's home to the original ‘Double R’ Diner.
 Named Twede’s Café in real life, the restaurant was recently re-renovated by Lynch’s production team to resurrect the erstwhile rustic vibe of 1990 (destroyed by fire in 2000).

 As well as purveying sizeable breakfasts and burgers to many a passing rambler, Twede’s also flaunts its heritage with a wall of Twin Peaks photos and memorabilia.